-When Chie Imai embarked on a career as a flight attendant in the1960’s, it was still unique for a Japanese woman to work outside of the home, let alone outside of the country.
+When Chie Imai embarked on a career as a flight attendant in the 1960’s, it was still unique for a Japanese woman to work outside of the home, let alone outside of the country.
 Her fearless and forward thinking manner were ahead of their time.
 She contemplated whether the status of women in Japan was the same as women in other parts of the modern western world.
 Despite the social change that was taking place for women, Chie gave up her career and returned to work in the home after she married.
 In 1977, with a young family, Chie opened an import and export business.
 She could not have anticipated how the business would develop and evolve and change her life.

 On a trip to Paris, Chie strolled along the grand Champs-Elysees on a chilly fall day with the leaves falling around her.
 She visited countless boutiques in search of new fashion ideas.
 People in the city didn’t really care if the little asian woman was walked off her feet.
 Chie’s Aha! moment arrived as she was just about to give up and call it a day.
 She came upon a clothing boutique with a glamorously and vividly dyed hot pink fur gown displayed in the store window.
-She knew that she was looking at the future of wearable fur.
+She knew that she was looking at the future of wearable fur and sustainable products.
 That was the moment that she understood that the technology existed that would allow her to develop her vision.
-She had always wondered how she could create fur gowns which were light in weight and in brilliant colours just like sweaters.
+She had always wondered how she could create fur and leather gowns which were light in weight and in brilliant colours just like sweaters.
 The answer was displayed in the window in front of her.

 Chie had never professionally designed clothes or garments before.
 She drew her inspiration from the papers and magazines that she poured over every day.
-Her vision evolved to create practical yet fashionable fur coats which fit into a modern life style: light in weight in vibrant and cheerful colours.
+Her vision evolved to create practical yet fashionable fur and leather coats which fit into a modern life style: light in weight in vibrant and cheerful colours.
 The traditionalists in the business thought she was out of her mind.
 People whispered that her business would soon fail.
 However, Chie was determined to realize her singular vision.